-While winter may sometimes feel like a drag because of needing to lug around so many layers of clothing, a joyous part of the season is that all those clothes allow for some interesting self-expression.
-With jackets and hats and fuzzy socks and sweaters and scarves, the potential for getting funky goes up a few notches every day the cold remains.
+While winter may sometimes feel like a drag because there’s more layers of clothing to lug around, a joyous part of the season is that all those clothes allow for some interesting self-expression.
+With jackets, hats, fuzzy socks, sweaters, and scarves, the potential for getting funky goes up a few notches every day the cold remains.
 What’s more is that winter warmers, i.e. snuggly clothing, are easy to make from upcycled materials.

 For those with just a smidge of craftiness, perhaps a penchant for thumbing through the racks at the thrift store, the potential for sweet DIY winter clothes is large.
 There are fun hats, wacky leg warmers, comfy socks, and all the rest of it.
 Lots of these upcycles require little to no sewing, and they can look as stylish as they do kooky.
 Plus, it gives a person something to do while they are indoors and avoiding the next blizzard.

 Winter hats, particularly beanies, are worth enduring some cold.
 There’s something about them that feels right.
 An easy DIY beanie is to take an old t-shirt with a cool striped pattern and cut a square out of the bottom of it, front and/or back.
 An adult head is a little over 20 inches around, so start from there and make the hat.
 If the square is cut from the bottom of the t-shirt, the hem can be used as the bottom of the hat.
 The square should be sewn into a tube and the cut end of the tube tied into a knot.
 Voila.